AlgorithmicGames/AlgorithmicGames.github.io/README.md

 | arena.replay | URL to replay view. | `"http://127.0.0.1:8080/Community-Arena-Replay/"` |
 | arena.settings<br><i>Optional</i> | Prefigured settings. | `{"general":{"seed":"example"}}` |
 | participants | Adds participants.<br>Array with either a url string to script or a JSON object per participant. | `["http://127.0.0.1:8080/Community-Arena-Test-Participants/participant-1.js",{"url":"http://127.0.0.1:8080/Community-Arena-Test-Participants/participant-2.js","name":"Temp-Participant","team":1}]` |

+The development environment also includes some extra dials and features to help with quality assurance.

+#### Participant
+Participant's URLs can be written in different forms.
+An _ordinary_ URL is interpreted in the default sealed sandbox, but URLs that starts with a question mark (`?`) is executed as plain javascript and can be debugged by the javascript [`debugger`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/debugger) command.

 ## File header
 The `participant.js` file header has to be valid Json otherwise it is omitted.
 The header can be placed anywhere in the file, but at the top is recommended as a standardization.